conmas/site/_posts/2019-04-14-apple-replace-macos-apps-marzipan.md

 But this isn't about Mail versus other clients, it's about Mail for Mac versus Mail for iOS.
 They're pretty similar in terms of design, and for the most part check all the boxes your average email user might demand.
 But they're from two completely different decades, and it shows.

 ![Screenshot of the Apple Mail preferences screen, showing different layout, fonts, and color options.](/assets/apple-mail-font-settings.webp)
-<span class="caption">The option to change the message list font may seem like a vestigial organ here, but that's because I have the modern three-column layout applied to Mail.
-The "Classic Layout" from Mac OS X 10.0 Cheetah, when it was still called MailViewer.</span>
+<div class="caption">The option to change the message list font may seem like a vestigial organ here, but that's because I have the modern three-column layout applied to Mail.
+The "Classic Layout" from Mac OS X 10.0 Cheetah, when it was still called MailViewer.</div>

 Mail for macOS was designed for email as it was in 2002—if not from a technical perspective, then certainly from a user experience perspective.
 All of your messages are downloaded to your file system, and, in the event you don't want to synchronize your messages or folders to the server, you can even make use of “On My Mac” folders within Mail like some kind of monster.